go-jsonfile/jsonfiddle/README.e.md

 The `jsonfiddle` makes it easy to look at the JSON data from different aspects.

+- **`jsonfiddle esc`** will escape any arbitrary string so as to embed it as content of json string.
 - **`jsonfiddle fmt`** will format the JSON data, either compact it or pretty printing it.
 The order of fields are intact.
 - **`jsonfiddle sort`** will sort the JSON data fields recursively, so that the attributes at any level are in sorted order.
 - **`jsonfiddle j2s`** means json to struct.
 It will extract the structure of JSON data as Go struct.